Prodolce in the making

 The Missing Link

-The idea and intention behind Prodolce was to introduce a new type of wine to the market that would sit somewhere between a Prosecco and a Champagne, while catering to those in search of a subtly sweeter wine (we’re thinking of starting a club!)
+The idea and intention behind Prodolce was to introduce a new type of wine to the market that would sit somewhere between a Cava, Prosecco and a Champagne, while catering to those in search of a subtly sweeter wine.
+Prodolce produces “un gusto dolce e delizioso” (delightful sweet taste), rather than that dry aftertaste on the palate we are all too familiar with!

 To achieve this, what better way than to team up with an Italian wine producer with a noble, 500 year-old history of making high-quality, delicious-tasting wines?